Merwin-Rebello/100days/README.md

 Q5)Take key and value par from user and localstorage, show it on dom on clickig sho and clear localstorag on clicking clear.

 Q6)Take input from checkbox from the user as Roll no and print it in div and than use buttons to submit and reset.

+Q7) learing and testing an new tag called audio tag and try  playiing songs